 Tender bites of eggplant and al dente pasta surrounded by smokey, gooey cheese with a garlicky fresh tomato sauce are going to be your new favorite vegetarian pasta!
-Smoky eggplant pasta has so much flavor with uncomplicated ingredients, you'll want to make this over and over again.
+This sautéed eggplant pasta with smoked mozzarella cheese has so much flavor using uncomplicated ingredients, you'll want to make this over and over again.

 Get ready to have this one on repeat!

 The eggplant is SO good and the cheese is gooey and smoky, which is a wowza experience for your tastebuds.

 Then you get hit with the sauce and bites of garlic and juicy tomatoes, a little white wine and fresh basil.

 So dang tasty.

 To really get the best flavor and texture we have to prep it a little by pressing the eggplant with a little sprinkle of salt.